pragnayaligar/30-days-C/README.md

-# 30-days-C
+# 30-days-Java

-learning C for 30 days
+learning Java for 30 days